bowmanjd/pscargastalk/slides/slides.md

 <!--

 Here is my Powershell story.
-Let's talk about Windows for a little bit
+Let's talk about Windows Server for a little bit

 -->